We want to get married; does my soldier need to ask permission?

 If you live on a camp within the wire, once you are married you should visit your Unit Welfare Office or Guardroom to be issued a dependant’s card so you can have access to and from camp.

 I am getting married soon but my soldier is currently based overseas.
-How can I join him and how do we apply for a quarter?
+How can I join them and how do we apply for a quarter?

 To apply for a house, you need to apply via the paper 1132 form, rather than online.
 Ask your soldier’s Unit Welfare Office for more details.